AlfieTerryyy/MaC/README.md

 # 🎙️ MAC — Mimic and Communicate
+## ~ Windows version not tested and under construction

 MAC is a speech-driven assistant built with Flask that listens to your voice, understands patterns, and responds with spoken replies using eSpeak.
 It runs entirely on your Linux machine.